Ruuuhs/hello_grpc/README.md

 # hello_grpc

-How to Start the sever
+How to start the sever
 ```
 cd cmd/server
 go run main.go